 The English Avenue site in question is tucked off Donald Lee Hollowell Parkway, immediately west of Brock Built Homes’ 30-unit Oliver Street Townhomes.
 Other landmarks in the area include The Salvation Army Bellwood Boys and Girls Club (about two block east) and the Echo Street West project (also two blocks east).

-A mural perspective on the backside of the proposed building.
+A mural perspective on the backside of the project.
 Windsor Stevens Holdings; designs, Niles Bolton Associates architects

 The vacant site in question, at left, as seen in early 2023 with Brock Built Homes’ Oliver Street Townhomes next door.
 Google Maps